Skip to main content

 Check cell size

-In the profile’s Render section, make sure Cell Size values are above 0.
+In Camera, make sure Cell Size values are above 0.

 Animation capture fails